 Will always grant a larger amount of EP than local events.

-Local events are smaller events that usually cross over multiple factions,
+Local events are smaller events that can be run by members.

-Usually have a limit to how many people can participate.
+Usually has a limit to how many people can participate.

 Event Points Store Event Point Trade In [1 EP] You can add 250 experience for every Event Point spent.
 This exchange can only be done for the character that earned the event point.

 EXP to EP Trade In [250EXP] You can gain 1 EP by spending 250exp.
 You can only spend the EXP of the character gaining the Event Point.
 Note: No Starter pack EXP can be turned into EP again once cashed in

 Starter Pack: [2 EP] Starter packs can be purchased by any character unless they are a student.
 This pack provides your character with enough experience to bring your total exp up to 2000.